-- (iii) Deferred tax assets and liabilities - Unrecognized deferred income tax liabilities 1)
+(iii) Deferred tax assets and liabilities

+1) Unrecognized deferred income tax liabilities

-As of December 31, 2021 and 2020, the details of the Group's unrecognized deferred tax liabilities were as follows:
+As of December 31, 2022 and 2021, the details of the Group's unrecognized deferred tax liabilities were as follows:

-December 31, 2021 December 31, 2020 Aggregate amount of temporary differences related to investments in subsidiaries \$ 59 3,605
+Dec ember 31, 2022 December 31, 2021

+Aggregate amount of temporary differences \$ 13,933 59

+related to investments in subsidiaries

-The dividend policies of the Group's subsidiaries, Capital True Partner Technology Co., Ltd., were prescribed not to appropriate the retained earning until December 31, 2021.
+The dividend policies of the Group's subsidiary, CSC Futures (HK) Ltd. was prescribed not to appropriate the retained earning until December 31, 2022.
 Also, the Group does not plan to dispose of the investees in foreseeable future.
 Thus, the temporary differences related to investments in subsidiaries for the portion of not to intend to dispose or to appropriate are not recognized under deferred tax liabilities.